 \section{Remarks on planar graphs}

-It is well-known that the treewidth of planar graphs is not bounded by a constant (e.g. the grid graph which is obtained by the Cartesian products of two paths), whereas that of outerplanar graphs is bounded.
-Thus, Theorem~\ref{thm:01} is not useful for estimating the upper bound of their pathwidth.
-Moreover, applying our proof method for Theorem~\ref{thm:main1} to a planar triangulation seems to be difficult since it is not easy to find a suitable cut set separating the triangulation to two good components (as $H_1$ and $H_2$ in the proof of Theorem~\ref{thm:main1}).
-Thus, to estimate the lower/upper bounds for the order of maximum induced subgraph of a planar triangulation is very different from the outerplanar case.
+It is well-known that the treewidth of planar graphs cannot be bounded by a constant (e.g., the grid graph, which is obtained by the Cartesian product of two paths), whereas that of outerplanar graphs is bounded.
+This implies that Theorem~\ref{thm:01} is not useful for estimating the upper bound of their pathwidth.
+Therefore, estimating the lower/upper bounds for the order of maximum induced subgraph with a given pathwidth in a plane triangulation is very different from the outerplanar case.